heroku/heroku-jvm-application-deployer/README.md

 # heroku-maven-plugin [![Build Status](https://travis-ci.org/heroku/heroku-maven-plugin.svg)](https://travis-ci.org/heroku/heroku-maven-plugin) [![Download](https://api.bintray.com/packages/heroku/maven/sdk/images/download.svg) ](https://bintray.com/heroku/maven/sdk/_latestVersion)

 This plugin is used to deploy Java applications directly to Heroku without pushing to a Git repository.
-This is can be useful when deploying from a CI server.
+This is can be useful when deploying from a CI server, deploying pre-built Jar or War files.

 The plugin has two targets: